 What to do in Huelva

 Huelva used to have many many fishing villages as this was the main source of income in the coastal area.
 Now, tourism is more important.
-Fishing is still practiced of course.
+Fishing is still practised of course.
 And Tuna fishing is an activity also offered for tourism.
-The extensive coast line has been slowly developed and offers all kinds of activities.
-Next to beach life, you will find several golf courses and harbours.
+The extensive coastline has been slowly developed and offers all kinds of activities.
+Next, to beach life, you will find several golf courses and harbours.
 Everything to ensure a nice and relaxed holiday.

 What would a province be without a history?
-Of course Huelva has also experienced a lot in the past.
+Of course, Huelva has also experienced a lot in the past.
 The Greeks came to Spain around the year 640 BC.
-A myth circles around that, where the Greeks were installed, a kingdom named Tartessos emerged in west Andalusia.
+A myth circles around that, where the Greeks were installed, a kingdom named Tartessos emerged in western Andalusia.
 It is said that they traded with the Phoenicians and became a very rich and powerful civilisation.
-Their civilization is still a big mistery.
+Their civilization is still a big mystery.
 Many historians deduce that it may have emerged in Huelva, near the Doñana Park.
 Many riches have been found here, but not enough to uncover the past.

-Moreover, the origin of Flamenco lies in the provinces of Seville and Cadiz, however, the traditional dance “fandango” comes from Huelva, from the village Alosno.
+Moreover, the origin of Flamenco lies in the provinces of Seville and Cadiz, however, the traditional dance “Fandango” comes from Huelva, from the village Alonso.
 The “Fandango de Huelva” is a type of dance that is now recognized in the Flamenco branch and is danced by many.

 Climate and Weather

-The climate in Huelva is Mediterranean, quite warm during the summer months and moderate during the winter months.
-Clearly, in the mountains it is always cooler.
+The climate in Huelva is the Mediterranean, quite warm during the summer months and moderate during the winter months.
+Clearly, in the mountains, it is always cooler.
 In summer it can be hot during the day, but at night the temperatures will drop, due to the hight.

 Danielle Ernstsen | 1st August 2017